 Groups play a role in several areas of TeamSupport including:

-- Ticket Notifications: When a ticket is created and assigned to a group, every member of the group is notified via email.
+- Ticket Notifications: When a ticket is created and assigned to a group, by default every member of the group is notified via email.
 Any individual who is part of a group may take ownership of a ticket at anytime.

 - Calendar: The Calendar feature allows you to indicate a Group assignment.
 Each Group contains a Calendar tab which allows you to see only events related to that particular Group.